Steinz0/FootBallGame-Apprentissage/README.md

 ### Orders

-This dataset (MongoDB) registre all order for all user.
+The MongoDB dataset registers all orders from all the players.

 For each element:
 - userID